sshookman/ragnarok-hub/README.md

 $ ./scripts/run.sh
 ```

-Once this is done, the enchiridion docker container will be running and serving the Telnet Server for
+Once this is done, the ragnarok docker container will be running and serving the Telnet Server for
 the hub out of port 1127.
 Don't forget to kill (and optionally remove) the container
 once you are finished.
+Or don't, you're free to make whatever terrible decisions you want in life.

 #### Connecting to the Hub